 by Mike Ratliff

-In yesterday’s post, Watch Out for Those Who Cause Divisions, we looked at the fact that it is the duty of all believers to serve the Lord by being good soldiers, ready for battle to stand and contend for His Truth no matter the cost.
-Today we will look at the right and wrong ways this is done.
+It is the duty of all believers to serve the Lord by being good soldiers, ready for battle to stand and contend for His Truth no matter the cost.
+However, there is both a right way and a wrong way this is done.
 It is vital for the apologist to know the truth and that is found only in God’s Word.
 Yes, some godly Christians speak and write truth from God’s Word, but the primary source for us is the Word of God.
 This is why it is vital that believers sit at the feet of good and godly teachers of God’s truth that they may know and love His pure doctrines.
-I have seen so many good Christians attempt to stand up to apologists for some man-centered version of our faith, but they are not prepared.
+I have seen so many good Christians attempt to stand up to apologists that are all about some man-centered version of our faith, but they are not prepared.
 This usually ends badly.
 The reason this happens is that these good people use tactics born in the flesh rather than from the humble, and wise heart that is submitted totally to the will of God.
 The enemy is an expert at inciting people to react emotionally to what they perceive as wrong and this can lead to snippy arguments that produce only bad fruit.

 It was from that experience that I developed the rules we still use on this blog.
 There are many opponents in the visible Church to God’s Truth.
 They hold to man-centered non-doctrines mixed with enough Biblical truth to make them look appealing to the naïve.
 These fellows cause divisions in the visible Church.
 They sell their version of Christianity packaged in slick packages that rival that of any entrepreneur.
 I am convinced that many if not most of these fellows believe that they are right.
 They are not knowingly doing evil.
 Their problem is that, if they are genuine believers, they are not very mature.
 They are still convinced that our salvation is all about us and what we can do instead of about God for His glory alone.
 They have a huge problem with the Sovereignty of God because that cramps their concept of personal freedom.
 None of these things are the unforgivable sin though and we must remember that.
 On the other hand, those who hold to a version of the Gospel that is unbiblical, and there are many, are simply servants of our enemy.